Phonons scattering off discrete asymmetric solitons in the absence of a Peierls-Nabarro potential: Numerical Results

 \section{Numerical Results}

-To initialize the numerical analysis we construct the static profiles from the cubic maps, Eqs.~(\ref{eq:discrete1}) and~(\ref{eq:NEW}).
+To initialize the numerical analysis, we construct the static profiles from the cubic maps, Eqs.~(\ref{eq:discrete1}) and~(\ref{eq:NEW}).
 We have verified that these discretizations are indeed PNP free, {\it i.e.\@} we can prescribe any value between zero and one for $\phi_0$.
 Different choices yield identical kink-like structures that are related by continuous translations.
-The smaller $\phi_0$ the further to the right is the center of the structure.
+The smaller $\phi_0$, the further to the right is the center of the structure.
 In Fig.~\ref{fig1} we display the numerical results for the choice $\phi_0=\phi_{(0,1)}(0)=1/\sqrt{2}$ listed in Eq.~(\ref{eq:Phi6Solution1}).

 As expected, for small lattice spacings $h$ both discretizations essentially reproduce the continuum solution $\phi_{(0,1)}$.
-As $h$ is increased discrepancies emerge.
+As $h$ is increased, discrepancies emerge.
 Interestingly, the kink-like structures cease to be monotonic functions, rather they oscillate about the continuum solution.
 This behavior was also observed in Ref.~\cite{Rakhmatullina2018-kz} for the prescription of Eq.~(\ref{eq:discrete1}).
-For larger lattice spacing we indeed find (small) differences between the two discretizations with the BPS consistent prescription being somewhat closer to the continuum kink.
+For larger lattice spacing, we indeed find (small) differences between the two discretizations with the BPS consistent prescription being somewhat closer to the continuum kink.

 Exploring the interaction of a phonon wave-packet with a kink is the central object of this project.
-With the choice that the kink profile vanishes at negative spatial infinity the dispersion relation $\omega_1$ characterizes a phonon wave-packet to the left of the kink, while $\omega_2$ does so on the other side.
+This exploration follows a well-established procedure in kink dynamics: The interacting objects are components of a single field which can be disentangled asymptotically.
+The comparison of the individual components at very early and very late times allows one to determine various scattering data.
+Even scattering phase shifts, that typically are extracted from small amplitude fluctuations about the kink, can be computed by this procedure \cite{Abdelhady.IJMPA.2011}.
+For a collection of numerous such calculations we refer to the recent review \cite{kevrekidis2019dynamical}.

+With the choice that the kink profile vanishes at negative spatial infinity, the dispersion relation $\omega_1$ characterizes a phonon wave-packet to the left of the kink, while $\omega_2$ does so on the other side.
 In order to excite a phonon wave-packet that eventually interacts with that kink, one site of the lattice, $n=n^{\ast}$ is dislocated.
 With the kink initially being at the center, $n=0$, an initial dislocation to its left or right would sit at $n^{\ast}\sim-\frac{N}{4}$ or $n^{\ast}\sim\frac{N}{4}$, respectively.
-To generate a wave-packet peaked around a given frequency $\Omega$ we take at early times
+To generate a wave-packet peaked around a given frequency $\Omega$, we take at early times